-Engage with local grower's associations and Horticulture Centre of Excellence to investigate establishing a fruit-fly management program utilising successful models used elsewhere (e.g. Moira-Berrigan No Flies on Us).
+- Identify/recruit a suitably experienced statutory planner who understands rural land use planning and agricultural issues, and can take carriage of agricultural related applications.
+This person should act as a first point of contact for farmers requiring a planning permit. - ACTION 14.2 Engage with local grower's associations and Harticulture Centre of Excellence to investigate establishing a fruit-fly management program utilising successful models used elsewhere (e.g. Moira-Berrigan No Flies on Us).
 This would assist residents and property owners to understand, identify and manage the risk of the fruit fly in their home.
-Council should ensure that current best-practice fruit fly management is implemented on public land.

-Continue a dialogue with Goulburn Murray Water (GMW), GMID Water Leadership Group, State and Federal governments, and farmer's representatives on water availability and price issues, and the Murray Darling Basin.
+Council should ensure that current best-practice fruit fly management is implemented on public land. - ACTION 14.3 Continue a dialogue with Goulburn Murray Water (GMW), GMID Water Leadership Group, State and Federal governments, and farmer's representatives on water availability and price issues, and the Nurray Darling Basin.
 While it is acknowledged that there is limited scope for Council to influence water issues, it is still the primary constraint for farmers and it is important that Council are well informed around these issues.
-Particularly during times of water scarcity and high prices, Council may assist farmers through other avenues (e.g. providing support services, fast-tracking planning permits which relate to critical on-farm infrastructure e.g. bridges, dairy feedpads).

-Investigate the opportunity for fruit irradiation facility in order to manage fruit fly contamination and secure export markets.
-This may be explored as part of an export precinct that also includes the bonded warehouse facility (see action 11.3).

-Work alongside members of the Goulburn Regional Partnership to support climate change thinking and adaptation measures.
+Particularly during times of water scarcity and high prices, Council may assist farmers through other avenues (e.g. providing support services, fast-tracking planning permits which relate to critical on-farm infrastructure e.g. bridges, dairy feedpads). - ACTION 14.4 Investigate the opportunity for fruit irradiation facility in order to manage fruit fly contamination and secure export markets.
+This may be explored as part of on export precinct that also includes the bonded warehouse facility (see action 11.3). - ACTION 14.5 Work alongside members of the Gaulburn Regional Partnership to support climate change thinking and adaptation measures.